ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 ---

 "Your host mother asked me to meet with you," said Hero.
-Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East Road.
+Brent and Hero were eating at a French-themed restaurant in the quiet area south of Zhongxiao East.

 "Thank you for taking me out to dinner," said Brent.
 Hero nodded.